matejkratochvil/ooxmldocs/docs/how-to-delete-all-the-comments-by-an-author-from-all-the-slides-in-a-presentatio.md

----

-api_name:
-- Microsoft.Office.DocumentFormat.OpenXML.Packaging
-api_type:
-- schema
-ms.assetid: 3b892a6a-2972-461e-94a9-0a1ede854bda
-title: 'Delete all the comments by an author from all the slides in a presentation' ms.suite: office

-ms.author: o365devx
-author: o365devx
-ms.topic: conceptual
-ms.date: 11/01/2017
-ms.localizationpriority: medium
----
 # Delete all the comments by an author from all the slides in a presentation

 This topic shows how to use the classes in the Open XML SDK 2.5 for